 In it, Dr. Demian Dressler goes over the ideal diet for K9 patients whose immune systems have been compromised due to cancer.

-The main changes to Missy’s diet are that instead of offering the food raw, I’m now
+The main change in Missy’s diet is that I’m no longer offering the food raw.

-a) lightly cooking the muscle meat and organs and
+Instead, I’m now lightly cooking the muscle meat and secreting organs.

-b) I’m adding certain types of starch-free cooked/puréed veggies to her meals.
+I’m also replacing starchy veggies with certain types of starch-free cooked/puréed veggies.

 Other veggies than can be offered to K9 cancer patients are cooked mung beans, cabbage, and red & yellow bell peppers.

-Dr. Dressler also suggests adding other food supplements such as freshly minced garlic (I wrote about the benefits of garlic in my blog post Myth Buster: Garlic is good for dogs, after all!), cottage cheese, fresh berries, sardines in water, fresh minced leafy herbs, and a few others.
+Dr. Dressler also suggests adding other whole food supplements.
+For example, freshly minced garlic, cottage cheese, fresh berries, sardines in water, fresh minced leafy herbs, and a few others.

 I do recommend you check out his ebook for in-depth information if you’re interested in the topic.

-After talking with Lizzy Meyer from WholeHorseConsulting.com this weekend, I will be reaching out to a holistic veterinarian here in NC to get a second opinion as far as Missy’s cancer treatment is concerned.
+After talking with Lizzy Meyer, I reached out to a holistic veterinarian here in NC.
+I did that because I wanted to get a second opinion as far as Missy’s cancer treatment is concerned.

 Have you had to deal with cancer in your dogs?
 Which approach did you end up taking?
 As always, we’d love to hear from you in our comment section!